Tate Duality In Positive Dimension Over Function Fields: Injectivity of and

 This yields exactness at the second term along the bottom of (\ref{Qexact}).

-To complete the proof of Proposition \ref{H^1(k,G^)/H^1(O,G^)} for almost-tori, it remains to check exactness at the third entry along the bottom of (\ref{Qexact}).
+To complete the proof of Theorem \ref{H^1(k,G^)/H^1(O,G^)} for almost-tori, it remains to check exactness at the third entry along the bottom of (\ref{Qexact}).
 It suffices to show that the complex of continuous maps

 between locally compact Hausdorff groups with discrete third term is algebraically exact for almost all $v$.
-The algebraic exactness is immediate because ${\rm{H}}^2(\calO_v, \mathscr{B}) = 0$ for almost all $v$ by Proposition \ref{H^2(G)G^(k)integraldualityprop} again.
+The algebraic exactness is immediate because ${\rm{H}}^2(\calO_v, \mathscr{B}) = 0$ for almost all $v$ by Theorem \ref{H^2(G)G^(k)integraldualityprop} again.
 This proves the proposition for almost-tori.

 Now we treat the general case.
 Let $G$ be an affine commutative $k$-group scheme of finite type.
 By induction on the dimension of the unipotent radical of $(G_{\overline{k}})^0_{\red}$ (the $0$-dimensional case being the already-treated case of almost-tori), we may assume (by Lemma \ref{affinegroupstructurethm}) that we have an exact sequence